Articles of Incorporation and Rules

 3. The decision on whether or not to disclose information shall be made by the Executive Director or a person designated by the Executive Director, and if a request is denied in whole or in part, the Executive Director shall provide the requester with the reasons therefor

-Article 6 If disclosure is made pursuant to the notice of the preceding Article, the Association will decide the timing in consultation with the requester and will disclose the information promptly.
-However, if the requester's desired timing is a time that may cause serious disruption to business operations, such as the end of the fiscal year, the Association may change the timing of disclosure.
+Article 6 If disclosure is to be made pursuant to the notification in the preceding article, the union shall determine a date in consultation with the requester and disclose the information promptly.
+However, if the date requested by the requester is a time that may cause significant disruption to business operations, such as the end of the fiscal year, the union may change the date of disclosure.

-Article 7 If the Managing Director determines that information should not be disclosed pursuant to Article 5, the member who made the request may re-request disclosure of the information from the Chairman of the Board of Directors with the consent of 100 or more members, but only within 30 days from the date of notification.
+Article 7 If the Executive Director decides not to disclose the information pursuant to Article 5, the member who made the request may, within 30 days from the date of notification, re-request the disclosure of the information from the Chairman of the Board of Directors with the consent of 100 or more members.

 2. A re-claim pursuant to the preceding paragraph shall be made by submitting the following documents to the Chairman of the Board of Directors